quartzmo/butterfly_net/README.md

 The best workaround is to use IRB in a way that gets you to simple types, the same way you write unit tests that compare values by calling `to_s`, `to_i`, `to_f`, etc on more complex objects.
-Another solution, more appropriate for cases like the BigDecimal infinity example above, is to assign expected values to a variable.
+Another solution, more appropriate for cases like the BigDecimal infinity example above, is to assign the expected result to a variable.

     infinity = BigDecimal('Infinity')
-    assert(BigDecimal.new("1.0") / BigDecimal.new("0.0") == infinity)    # works great, once you know what to expect
+    assert(BigDecimal.new("1.0") / BigDecimal.new("0.0") == infinity)    # works great, IF you know what to expect

 Of course, you have to know what to expect in order to do this, which may take a few tries.
 Sorry.
 I'll be searching for a better solution to this one.